Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Abstract

 \section{Abstract}

-Large-scale pre-trained vision models (PVMs) have shown great potential for adaptability across various downstream vision tasks.
-However, with state-of-the-art PVMs growing to billions or even trillions of parameters, the standard full fine-tuning paradigm is becoming unsustainable due to high computational and storage demands.
-In response, researchers are exploring parameter-efficient fine-tuning (PEFT), which seeks to exceed the performance of full fine-tuning with minimal parameter modifications.
-This survey provides a comprehensive overview and future directions for visual PEFT, offering a systematic review of the latest advancements.
-First, we provide a formal definition of PEFT and discuss model pre-training methods.
-We then categorize existing methods into three categories: addition-based, partial-based, and unified-based.
-Finally, we introduce the commonly used datasets and applications and suggest potential future research challenges.
-A comprehensive collection of resources is available at \url{https://github.com/synbol/Awesome-Parameter-Efficient-Transfer-Learning}.
+\justifying Pre-trained vision models (PVMs) have demonstrated remarkable adaptability across a wide range of downstream vision tasks, showcasing exceptional performance.
+However, as these models scale to billions or even trillions of parameters, conventional full fine-tuning has become increasingly impractical due to its high computational and storage demands.
+To address these challenges, parameter-efficient fine-tuning (PEFT) has emerged as a promising alternative, aiming to achieve performance comparable to full fine-tuning while making minimal adjustments to the model parameters.
+This paper presents a comprehensive survey of the latest advancements in the visual PEFT field, systematically reviewing current methodologies and categorizing them into four primary categories: addition-based, partial-based, unified-based, and multi-task tuning.
+In addition, this paper offers an in-depth analysis of widely used visual datasets and real-world applications where PEFT methods have been successfully applied.
+Furthermore, this paper introduces the V-PEFT Bench, a unified benchmark designed to standardize the evaluation of PEFT methods across a diverse set of vision tasks, ensuring consistency and fairness in comparison.
+Finally, the paper outlines potential directions for future research to propel advances in the PEFT field.
+A comprehensive collection of resources is available at \url{https://github.com/synbol/Awesome-Parameter-Efficient-Transfer-Learning}, and the benchmark codebase is available at \url{https://github.com/synbol/Parameter-Efficient-Transfer-Learning-Benchmark}.